NeuralEnergy/AiLibrary/README.md

 #!/bin/bash

 while true; do
-  sudo docker run --pull=always -p 5002-5010:5002-5010 -v sw_vol:/safeweb_ai/output safeweb/ai
+  sudo docker run --pull=always -p 5002-5010:5002-5010 -v ai_vol/aid_app/_cache NeuralEnergy/ai_library
   sleep 5
 done
 ```

-As a result the data will be persistent from one session to another in the `sw_vol` usually found in `/var/lib/docker/volumes/sw_vol/_data`
+As a result the data will be persistent from one session to another in the `ai_vol` usually found in `/var/lib/docker/volumes/ai_vol/_data`

 A simple Azure or AWS Ubuntu 18+ VM is recommanded.
 See below the installation instructions.